akintunero/vulnerable-telecoms-portal/QUICKSTART.md

 - ✅ MySQL database with sample data
 - ✅ Docker containerization
 - ✅ All services pre-configured
+- ✅ Intentional vulnerabilities for learning

+## ⚠️ Important Notes

+- **Docker Only**: This project is designed to run exclusively within Docker containers
+- **Security Testing**: Contains intentional vulnerabilities for educational purposes
+- **No Local Development**: Local development is not supported due to security considerations

 That's it!
-Your TelcoAdmin portal should be running and ready to use.
+Your TelcoAdmin portal should be running and ready for security testing.